-I like to serve it with chicken or fish.
-It’s very good with crispy baked chicken thighs, and I can bake both in the same oven.
+I like to serve this gratin with chicken or fish.
+It's very good with crispy baked chicken thighs, and I can bake both dishes in the same oven, which is so convenient.

-It’s also excellent with baked salmon.
-I find it convenient that I can cook both dishes in the same 425°F oven.
+It's also excellent with baked salmon.
+Just like the chicken, I find it convenient that I can cook both dishes in the same 425°F oven.